HCL-TECH-SOFTWARE/digital-experience/docs/trouble/cw_create_addnode.md

 |

-# Configure the dynamic cluster node {#AppropriateActionsForStepIfYouMustR-18 .task}
+# Configure the dynamic cluster node

 If this step fails, click **View Results** to see the applicable section of the ConfigTrace.log.